oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 Our products, services and experiences and their original content (of course, excluding content provided by our ‘users’), features and functionality are and will remain the exclusive property of the oreohive organisation and its licensors.
 Our products, services and experiences are protected by the licensing agreements or licenses with which we publish them, and they are not to be used in (a) way(s) not in accordance with these licensing terms.

-For example, by default. all of our code and programming language text is protected by the GNU AGPL-3.0, unless otherwise specified.
+For example, by default. all of our code and programming language text is protected by the oreohive Source No-AI-Training License (most recent version available), unless otherwise specified.
 All else is, by default, under CC BY-NC-SA 4.0 unless otherwise specified, so must be used under these applicable terms and licensing agreements.

 They may also be protected by or subject to other laws of foreign countries.
 Our (trade)marks (the oreohive marks) may not be used in connection with any product or service without the prior, explicit, official written consent of the oreohive organisation.